dbrkv/klugekatze.github.io/content/posts/passing-ckad-exam-in-2021.md

 **Schedule an exam early morning**, when your mind is still fresh.
 Before exam "prewarm" yourself by executing practising tasks on your local minikube.
 "Prewarm" is not important, but it will set you up for a work rhythm for an exam.

 **For macOS:** you have to grant permissions from system preferences to record screen for Chrome.
-Without this, Chrome chrome is not able to share screen **and** not reporting root cause why.
+Without this, Chrome chrome is not able to share a screen **and** do not report the root cause.

 **Solve tasks out of provided order!** I scrolled all questions first to classify them by difficulty and score, marked all tasks I skipped and started from somewhere in the middle of the list.